Kalyani Group

-The Kalyani Group is an Indian multinational conglomerate focused in four primary sectors, viz.
-Engineering Steel, Automotive & Non-Automotive Components, Renewable Energy & Infrastructure and Specialty Chemicals.
-It has also made strides into defence manufacturing, which has been showcased in DefExpo 2020.
+Kalyani Group is an Indian multinational conglomerate, headquartered in Pune, India, founded in 1961.
+It operates in various key sectors including engineering, steel, automotive and non-automotive components, renewable energy and infrastructure, and specialty chemicals.
+The group has also expanded its operations into the defense manufacturing sector, which was showcased at the DefExpo 2020.

-The group's annual turnover exceeded USD 2.5 billion as of 2011 and has joint ventures with companies such as Alstom, Carpenter Technology Corporation, Iochpe-Maxion, Meritor, Sharp Corporation, and Rafael Advanced Defense Systems.
+The group's annual turnover exceeded USD 2.5 billion as of 2011 and has established joint ventures with companies such as Alstom, Carpenter Technology Corporation, Iochpe-Maxion, Meritor, Sharp Corporation, and Rafael Advanced Defense Systems.

 History

-The Kalyani Group was founded by Nilkanth Rao Kalyani.
+The Kalyani Group was founded by Neelkanth Rao Kalyani.
 The group's first company, Bharat Forge, was incorporated on 19 June 1961.

-The group is currently chaired by Nilkanthrao's son, Baba Kalyani.
+The group is currently chaired by Neelkanth Rao's elder son, Baba Kalyani.
+Some companies are also promoted by his younger son, Gaurishankar Kalyani and his wife, Rohini Kalyani.

 Companies

-The group holds key stakes in a number of companies:
+The group holds key stakes in several companies:

 Bharat Forge

-Bharat Forge is the Kalyani Group's first company founded on 19 June 1961.
+Bharat Forge is the Kalyani Group's first company, founded on 19 June 1961.
 It manufactures automotive components as well as components for industries such as aerospace, railways, marine, and conventional and non-conventional energy.
 Bharat Forge is the flagship company of the Kalyani Group and has several subsidiaries.
 Bharat Forge Kilsta, Bharat Forge CDP, and BF Aluminiumtechnik are the company's Europe-based forging units.
-Defence manufacturer Kalyani Strategic Systems Ltd. is a wholly-owned subsidiary of Bharat Forge.
+Defence manufacturer Kalyani Strategic Systems Ltd. is a wholly owned subsidiary of Bharat Forge.
 Kalyani Strategic Systems owns a 51% stake in Kalyani Rafael Advanced Systems, a joint venture with Israeli defence company Rafael Advanced Defense Systems.

+Kalyani Strategic Systems bought a 51% share in the Indian subsidiary of Zorya Mashproekt.
+On 9 May 2023, the company signed the acquisition agreement.
+The acquisition process was finished on 31 December 2023.